JorjaFox/library/site/content/posts/transcript/2006/bbc-5.md

 **Simon Mayo:** Explain this play and what you are doing here, Jorja.

-**Jorja Fox:** Well I'm lucky to be producing an original musical, it's called "Dear Bernard", we call it in the States. it's quickly being renamed to "[[Dear Bernard]] \*pronouncing it Bernerd\*.
+**Jorja Fox:** Well I'm lucky to be producing an original musical, it's called "Dear Bernard", we call it in the States. it's quickly being renamed to "[[Dear Bernard]]" \*pronouncing it Bernerd\*.
 It's going over at Riverside Studios, end of July, of this year, so.

 **Simon Mayo:** In Hammersmith in London.